-The necessary following distance increases when discussing heavier commercial vehicles.
-A fully-loaded tractor-trailer weighing 80,000 pounds traveling in ideal conditions (no rain or water on the roads) at 65 mph needs 525 feet to come to a stop.
+The necessary following distance for trucks increases when discussing heavier commercial vehicles.
+A fully-loaded tractor-trailer weighing 80,000 pounds traveling in ideal conditions (no rain, snow, or water on the roads) at 65 mph needs 525 feet to come to a stop.
 That’s almost the length of two football fields.
 Even when drivers are operating below 40 mph, they still need at least one second for every 10 feet of vehicle.
 For a standard tractor-trailer, this means 4 seconds between them and the vehicle ahead to meet a safe following distance.
-That time increases with speed and adverse weather.
+That time increases with speed and slippery road conditions from adverse weather.
 When bad weather is present, drivers should double the following distance.

 Use technology to identify when a driver is following too close